alexmilowski/data-science/activities/nosql-databases/README.md

 3. Register as a developer (or login).
 4. Follow the [installation guide](http://docs.marklogic.com/guide/installation) for your platform.

-You should familarize yourself with the basics of starting and stopping the MarkLogic server.
+You should familiarize yourself with the basics of starting and stopping the MarkLogic server.

 ## 1.3 Node ##